eli-h/acorn/README.md

-# Tweeter Project
+# acorn.

-Tweeter is a simple, single-page Twitter clone.
+acorn is a simple, single-page Twitter clone.

 ## Screenshots